Skip to Content

 A quartered slice of iceberg lettuce with ranch dressing drizzled over.
 Then topped with bacon crumbles, cherry tomatoes cut in half, croutons, red onion slices, and small bits of green onions on a blue salad plate.
 A jar of cherry tomatoes is in the background.

-I grew up enjoying this classic American salad at steakhouse restaurants long before eating gluten and dairy free.
+We grew up enjoying this classic American salad at steakhouse restaurants long before eating gluten and dairy free.
 It was always the perfect way for me to kick off a meal.

 Nowadays it's impossible to enjoy this salad safely at local restaurants.
 So we make our own at home with ingredients we already have on hand in the refrigerator.